-Facebook Inc. (NASDAQ:FB) already offers free and convenient cash transfer services to the public.
+Facebook Inc. already offers free and convenient cash transfer services to the public.
 In the United States the social media giant allows users of its Messenger app to easily issue out money to each other.
 The company, along with a number of other social media platforms like Snapchat, have made such transactions as simple as posting a selfie or sending a text.
 Even the now lesser regarded Twitter Inc. extends such financial services to its user base.

 Facebook and others push instant money services